8 Tips for Safe Driving in Monsoon Season

 6. Don’t drive through flooded areas

 Only a few inches of water can move your whole car.
 Flooding can occur on highways and neighborhood streets within moments of a heavy downpour.
 Be alert for posted flood warning signs or barricades.
-If you drive around a barricade and become stranded in a flooded area, you will be held responsible to pay for your own rescue according to Arizona’s “Stupid Motorist Law.”
+If you drive around a barricade and become stranded in a flooded area, you will be held responsible for paying for your own rescue according to Arizona’s “Stupid Motorist Law.”

 7. Downed Power Lines: Stay

-If a power line comes in contact with your vehicle while you are inside, STAY in your car.
+If a power line comes in contact with your vehicle while you are inside, STAY in your car to be safe.
 Wait for help to arrive and honk the horn to attract attention.
 If other imminent dangers force you to leave the vehicle, do NOT touch the vehicle and the ground at the same time.
 You should jump out and land with both feet together.
 Continue to shuffle or hop with both feet till you are at least 50 feet away from your car.

 8. Don’t take pictures!